Bowel Obstruction Published Success Rates

 History

 Following the ‘scientific method’ for investigating new modalities, we began by publishing some remarkable case studies, all of which can be read at our Published Studies page.
 These studies included a woman who managed to stay alive despite a bowel that was totally blocked.
-When she arrived for therapy, her only nutrition was by intravenous PICC line.
+When she arrived for therapy, her only nutrition was through an intravenous PICC line.
 After several hours of our therapy, her physician was able to remove her PICC line – because she could eat normally.
 This and other surprising results inspired us to investigate further, with more involved studies.

 Measuring Success